LeoVacher/LeoVacher.github.io/_pages/teaching.md

 During my PHD thesis, I was a teaching assistant at [Université Paul Sabatier](https://www.univ-tlse3.fr) from 2020 to 2023.
 I was happily in charge of the following modules:

 - **Astrophysics (L3):** One semester of tutorials (12h) for an introduction to astrophysics in third year.
-[Kepler laws](https://yolonomy.github.io/meca/Newton/Kepler/), [black holes](https://leovacher.github.io/files/BH.pdf), [stellar evolution](https://leovacher.github.io/files/HR.pdf), [dark matter](https://leovacher.github.io/files/DM.pdf) and [cosmology](https://leovacher.github.io/files/cosmo.pdf) (links point to some of the slides/notes I used as illustrations in parallel of black board computations.
+[Kepler laws](https://yolonomy.github.io/meca/Newton/Kepler/), [black holes](https://leovacher.github.io/files/BH.pdf), [stellar evolution](https://leovacher.github.io/files/HR.pdf), [dark matter](https://leovacher.github.io/files/DM.pdf) and [cosmology](https://leovacher.github.io/files/Cosmo.pdf) (links point to some of the slides/notes I used as illustrations in parallel of black board computations.
 Find also some detailed notes [here](https://yolonomy.github.io/cosmo/cosmo/)).

 - **Fluid mechanics (L2):** One semester of tutorials (14h).
 Detailled study of static, perfect and viscous fluids.

 - **Thermodynamics (L2):** Two semesters of tutorials for a total of three groups (45h) in thermodynamics in second year.
 Basic principles, equation of states, first (energy) and second (entropy) principles, thermodynamics functions, phase transitions.

 - **Point mechanics (L1):** One semester of tutorials (15h) in Newtonian point mechanics in first year.
-Cinematics, dynamics and energetics.
+Kinematics, dynamics and energetics.

 - **Geometric/Ray optics (L1):** One semester of tutorials (16h).
 Snell-Descartes laws, plane and spherical medium transition, study of the human eye an its optical defects, lenses and mirrors.

 - **Labs (L1):** Labs in first year.
-Mechanics (21h) and electrocinetics (18h)
+Mechanics (21h) and electrocinetics (18h).

 - **Light and color (L1):** Tutorials, supervision and evaluation of interdisciplinary student project about light (physics/biology/chemestry) in first year (18h).

-(L1, L2 and L3 correspond respecitvely to first second and third year of bachelor's degree).
+L1, L2 and L3 correspond respecitvely to first second and third year of bachelor's degree.
 I am gradually transcripting and extending most of my lecture notes [here](https://yolonomy.github.io/).

 ## Internship supervisions